 When the disorder is negatively affecting a marriage or romantic relationship, couples therapy may be ideal.

-Seeking the help of a therapist for Adjustment Disorder is important to learn how to cope with the stressor/s in life.
-It’s also crucial to make sure to get plenty of exercise and follow a nutritional diet, in addition to maintaining a regular schedule that includes sufficient sleep.
+In addition to seeing a therapist or counselor, it’s also important to take care of yourself: Get plenty of exercise, follow a nutritional diet, and maintain a regular schedule that includes sufficient sleep.
 Keeping a journal in order to write down feelings is often helpful, as well as indulging in creative activities, such as art and music.
-Many people feel that volunteering in an animal shelter, serving meals for those in need and other causes help them to feel more positive.
-In addition, the following suggestions may also help to improve a person’s state of mind and cope better with the disorder.
+Many people feel that volunteering in an animal shelter, serving meals for those in need, and other causes help them to feel more positive.
+In addition, the following suggestions may also help to improve a person’s state of mind and cope better with the disorder:

 - Avoid unnecessary stress.
-If you’re going start a new job and the change will be coming soon, don’t add other things to your “to do” list, because additional responsibilities may make you even more anxious.
-If there’s anything you can hold off from doing right away—and it’s okay to put on the back burner–it would be ideal so that you can focus on what is most important now.
+If you’re going to start a new job soon, don’t add other things to your to-do list.
+Additional responsibilities may make you even more anxious.
+If there’s anything you can hold off from doing right away, it would be ideal to put it on the backburner so that you can focus on what is most important now.

 - Start a healthy habit.
 Healthy means more than just nutrition in your diet.
 Healthy habits are also for the mind, and there’s no time like the present to do something that will help you think positively.
 You can keep a journal to log your thoughts or join a gym and relieve some of the stress.
 Yoga and jogging are also great stress relievers.

-- Support Groups.
-Sometimes it helps to share your frustrations and anxieties with other people who’ve been through the same types of situations as you are.
-By hearing their stories, you may find that you aren’t as alone.
+- Join a support group.
+Sometimes it helps to share your frustrations and anxieties with other people who’ve been through the same types of situations.
+By hearing their stories, you may find that you don’t feel quite so alone.
 They can also be an inspiration.
 In the process, you may make some new friends.

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.